 Praised for her "angelic voice and superb acting" (Talkin' Broadway), Carolyn Bacon is an opera, musical theater, and jazz singer recently relocated to New York City.
-Carolyn is a 2019 Finalist for the Kurt Weill Foundation’s Lotte Lenya Competition, which identifies rising star singer-actors who perform opera, Golden Age and contemporary musical theater, and the music of Kurt Weill with equal musical talent and dramatic commitment.
-She will compete for the top prize of $20,000.
+Carolyn was a 2019 Finalist for the Kurt Weill Foundation Lotte Lenya Competition, which identifies rising star singer-actors who perform opera, Golden Age and contemporary musical theater, and the music of Kurt Weill with equal musical talent and dramatic commitment.
 Click here to read the press release.

-With performances across Oregon, California, and Utah, Carolyn was based in the Bay Area, where she performed Adina (L'Elisir d'amore) with the San Francisco Opera educational outreach.
+Working across Oregon, California, and Utah, Carolyn was based in the Bay Area, where she performed Adina (L'Elisir d'amore) with the San Francisco Opera educational outreach program.
 Other West Coast regional work includes leading roles with Opera San Jose, West Bay Opera, TheatreWorks, Cinnabar Theater, Pocket Opera, Opera Parallèle, and others.

 Last year, Carolyn made her European debut in Freiburg, Germany singing Adele (Die Fledermaus) with the Markgräfler Symphonie Orchester.
 The Badische Zeitung writes: